dan1el789/OperatingSystem/memory/static-and-dynamic-partition/README.md

 It depends on your memory.
 And if it depends you have to ask an software engineer and a project manager. ;)

 ## Compare Rotating First Fit and Last Fit using the second example from the slides.
+Last Fit fills the last gap.
+And rotating first fit starts at the last insertion of the memory and allocates the next gap which is large enough.

 ## Design and apply a new strategy called Worst Fit.
-Use it on the first and second examplefrom the slides.
+Use it on the first and second example from the slides.
+You take the largest gap and allocate the requested memory in that gap.
+So you have maybe a useful gap left.